Graph immersions with parallel cubic form: Graph immersions

 \section{Graph immersions}

 In this section we review some basic facts about graph immersions and improper affine hyperspheres.
-We also consider a class of hypersurfaces which are locally graph immersions, described by integral manifolds of an involutive distribution.
-The distribution will in turn be given by the kernel of a closed 1-form.
-This will allow us to establish a link with Jordan algebras in Section \ref{sec_correspondence}.
-Further, we introduce a notion of products of graph immersions which is similar to the Calabi product of proper affine hyperspheres.
+We introduce a notion of products of graph immersions which is similar to the Calabi product of proper affine hyperspheres.